Look Before You Lock. Every time. Without fail.

-Leaving children unattended in a car can result in serious injury or death.
+Leaving children unattended in a vehicle can result in serious injury or death.

-On a typical Australian summer day, the temperature inside a parked vehicle can be 20 degrees to 30 degrees hotter than the outside temperature.
+The temperature inside a parked vehicle on a typical Australian summer day can be up to 30 degrees hotter than the outside temperature.

-In as little as 5 minutes, the temperature in a vehicle can double, reaching dangerous levels extremely quickly.
+In as little as 5 minutes, the temperature in a vehicle can reach dangerous levels.